FAQs

 Q. Where can I see silent films screened?

 A. There is nothing quite like seeing a silent film screened in an audience, with live music.
-The Bioscope does not attempt to list all screenings of silent films, and limits itself to selected UK programmes and events.
 The Silent Era maintains a selective listing of upcoming screenings in the USA, while Nitrateville has news of American and British screenings.
-Silents in the Court lists American screenings of silent and early sound films, divided by state.
-The best guide to silent film festivals is on stummfilm.info (in English as well as German).
-Silents are often show as cinematheques and specialist film theatres: in the UK, check out the National Film Theatre and the Barbican in London.
+Silents are often show as cinematheques and specialist film theatres: in the UK, check out the BFI Southbank and the Barbican in London.

 Q. What silent films can I find online?

 A. Legally or illegally?
 There is a huge amount of silent film available one way or another online, but it is sad to see films which have been ripped off DVDs painstakingly put together by companies like Kino and Milestone, often at much trouble and expense.
-If you just want to find the film and don’t care much about copyright or how it got there, plenty can be found on social networking sites, inevitably, and the Videos with Bibi site provides a guide to silent films on YouTube.
-Among the wholly legitimate sources, try American Memory (early Edison shorts), British Pathe (for newsreels and more) and Slapstick, or simply follow the Online Videos tag on The Bioscope.
-Those in UK schools, libraries and colleges can have access to the marvellous range of silent films wtih rich contextualisating information on the BFI’s Screenonline site.
+Among the wholly legitimate sources, see the Bioscope’s guide to online silent video sources.

 Q. Where else can I join in discussions on silent films?

-A. The best place used to be alt.movies.silent.
-It’s a list past its glory days, having lost some key correspondents who grew weary of the same old debates and the spammers.
-Rapidly replacing it in value is the new discussion forum, Nitrateville, which is moderated.
+A. The best place is the discussion forum, Nitrateville which populated by knowledgeable and obliging enthusiasts.
 Another, well-established forum is Golden Silents.
 A more fan-oriented list, is the Yahoo Group for silent films.

 Q. Aren’t all silent films in the public domain?

 A. No. Film copyright is an immensely complicated field, which people want to see simplified for their own advantage, inevitably.
-Firstly, there is more than one kind of right which can relate to a film - not just in the film itself, but in the literary rights, music rights, the rights in new intertitles etc. Rights also vary from territory to territory, and different countries have different laws, of course.
+Firstly, there is more than one kind of right which can relate to a film – not just in the film itself, but in the literary rights, music rights, the rights in new intertitles etc. Rights also vary from territory to territory, and different countries have different laws, of course.
 And rights also vary according to whether you are talking about screenings, commercial releases, use of clips in other productions, etc. Moreover, films that were once out of copyright may have come back into copyright, owing to change in term decreed by new laws.
 For the USA, you can check through the Copyright Office databases, or consult with the Library of Congress.
+All films published in the USA to the end of 1922 are public domain in the USA, bar a handful of exceptions (but note that these films may have copyrighted elements, such as a new score).
+For a guide to USA copyright, see www.copyright.cornell.edu/resources/publicdomain.cfm.
 The UK does not have the same concept of public domain as exists in the USA, where copyright has to be renewed.
 In the UK, film is treated the same as other creative works under the seventy-year-rule.
-That does not mean seventy years after the film’s production, but seventy years after the death of its principal creators: usually the director and writer.
+That does not mean seventy years after the film’s production, but seventy years after the death of its principal creators: usually the director, producer, art director and writer.
 The British Film Institute should be able to advise on specific titles.
 In general, never assume, always take advice.

 Q. Where do I find cinemas from the silent era?